mlinreallife/blog/content/posts/hidden_face_sexism.md

 Once, I had a colleague, a man.
 We were professionnally and technically on the same page.
 And yet, there were frictions between us.
 My opinion was not always valued.
 I found the situation weird.
 I wasn't able to understand the problem.

-Some months after, this one apologised saying that he had been rude to me because I was a woman and had realised it was wrong behaviour.
+Some months after, this colleague apologised saying that he had been rude to me because I was a woman and had realised it was wrong behaviour.
 I finally got the key to our bad relations.

 The problem is most of the time, sexist people don't claim aloud: "I'm a sexist person.
 I won't consider you because you're a woman".

-In reality, I have experienced situations when people openly explain that they don't want to work with you because you're a woman.
-I hate that but the truth is that it's easier to deal with that than to deal with unspoken or even unconscious sexism.
+In reality, I have experienced other situations when people openly explain that they don't want to work with you because you're a woman.
+I hate saying that but the truth is that it's easier to deal with this situation than to deal with unspoken or even unconscious sexism.

 **The problem is that sexist people are not always able to realise they are.
 Misogyny is so unconscious and deeply rooted in our societies**.